Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Analysis

 We next discuss whether the extra extinction of $E_{B-V}\sim(0.37-0.57)$ mag derived in Section \ref{oa} originates from the ISM of the host galaxy.
 Assuming that the host galaxy has an extinction property similar to that of the Milky Way, then the measured color of $(g-r)=0.78$ mag of the host galaxy after corrected for a value of $-(R_g-R_r)E_{B-V}$, where $R_g=3.7$ and $R_r=2.6$ for the HSC-SSP filters, leads to the intrinsic color of the host galaxy of $(g-r)_0\simeq(0.15-0.37)$ mag.
 The magnitude of the host galaxy in the $r$ band needs to be corrected for a value of $-R_rE_{B-V}$, yielding an intrinsic absolute magnitude in $r$ band of $M_{0,r}\simeq-(21.4-21.9)$ mag.
 In conclusion, if the extra extinction of $E_{B-V}\sim(0.37-0.57)$ mag is due to the ISM of the host galaxy, the intrinsic location of the host galaxy would significantly derivate from the main distribution (green points in Figure \ref{host}) in the color--magnitude diagram of galaxies, suggesting that the extra $E_{B-V}\sim(0.37-0.57)$ mag is more likely due to the circumburst medium of GRB~240825A.
 This result is also consistent with the evolution of the color excess during the afterglow decay.
 The latter also seems to arise more likely from the circumburst medium.

 We further perform the SED fitting for the host galaxy using the Python package $\texttt{piXedfit}$ \citep{2021ApJS..254...15A} using the data from the SDSS, PanSTARRS, and HSC-SSP surveys discussed in Section \ref{observation}. $\texttt{piXedfit}$ can be used to analyze spatially resolved properties of galaxies using multiband imaging data or in combination with integral field spectroscopic data.
-Since there is no built-in PanSTARRS flitter information (e.g., central wavelengths, transmission efficiencies, etc.) in $\texttt{piXedfit}$, we first add its information to $\texttt{piXedfit}$, taking from the Filter Profile Service\footnote{\href{http://svo2.cab.inta-csic.es/theory/fps/}{http://svo2.cab.inta-csic.es/theory/fps/}} \citep{2020sea..confE.182R,2012ivoa.rept.1015R}.
-We generated 200,000 SED models at the rest-frame of the host galaxy, assuming the initial mass function of \cite{2003PASP..115..763C}, the double power law form of the star formation history \citep{2018MNRAS.480.4379C,2013ApJ...770...57B,2017ApJ...839...26D,2021ApJS..254...15A}, and the dust attenuation law of \cite{2000ApJ...533..682C}.
+Since there is no built-in PanSTARRS filter information (e.g., central wavelengths, transmission efficiencies, etc.) in $\texttt{piXedfit}$, we first add its information to $\texttt{piXedfit}$, taking from the Filter Profile Service\footnote{\href{http://svo2.cab.inta-csic.es/theory/fps/}{http://svo2.cab.inta-csic.es/theory/fps/}} \citep{2020sea..confE.182R,2012ivoa.rept.1015R}.
+We generated 200,000 SED models at the rest-frame of the host galaxy, assuming the initial mass function of \cite{2003PASP..115..763C}, the double power-law form of the star formation history\footnote{We use the star formation history with a double power-law form of ${\rm SFR}\propto[(t/\tau)^{\alpha}+(t/\tau)^{-\beta}]^{-1}$, and the fitting results of $\alpha$, $\beta$ and $\tau$ are shown Figure \ref{cornerfigure}.} \citep{2018MNRAS.480.4379C,2013ApJ...770...57B,2017ApJ...839...26D,2021ApJS..254...15A}, and the dust attenuation law of \cite{2000ApJ...533..682C}.
 Furthermore, in the SED models, we include the nebular \citep{2017ApJ...840...44B,Ferland_1998,2013RMxAA..49..137F} and dust emissions \citep{2008MNRAS.388.1595D}.
 Applying the Bayesian inference with the MCMC method and setting the redshift as $z=0.695$, \citep{2024GCN.37293....1M}, we use the 200,000 SED models to fit the SED of the host galaxy, composed of the data from the SDSS, PanSTARRS, and HSC-SSP survey using the $\texttt{singleSEDfit}$ module.
 The IGM absorption model of \cite{2014MNRAS.442.1805I} is considered in this fitting process.